petehamilton/weekly-build/2015-05-30/README.md

 ld -m elf_i386 -T link.ld -o kernel kasm.o kc.o
 ```

+I've packaged these up into a Makefile so for me this was just `make`.

 #### 6. Run Kernel

 You could do this using [qemu](http://wiki.qemu.org/Main_Page) and display